BuddyForms/BuddyForms-Members/readme.txt

 == Changelog ==

+= 1.1.8 =
+* Fixed an issue with the edit link.
+There was a conflict if the post was actually not created with BuddyForms and if you select display all posts of this post type in the form settings.
+* By default it is set to display only posts from the post type created by this form.
+I have added a extra check so if the post type default setting is available this form ist used
+* Rename extention.php to extension.php

 = 1.1.7 =
-Fixed an issue with the dependencies management.
+* Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free version.
 Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.

 = 1.1.6 =
-Remove profiles_visible settings.
+* Remove profiles_visible settings.
-Fixed an issue with the admin bar links creating a 404 Add dependencies management with tgm
+* Fixed an issue with the admin bar links creating a 404
+* Add dependencies management with tgm
-Fixed an issue if parent sub nav tabs and parent tabs with same attached page but not as parent tab.
+* Fixed an issue if parent sub nav tabs and parent tabs with same attached page but not as parent tab.
 Should work now in all combinations
-Change buddyforms_locate_template to use only the file slug
+* Change buddyforms_locate_template to use only the file slug

 = 1.1.5 =
-Add multisite support
+* Add multisite support
-Work on the form builder ui conditionals
+* Work on the form builder ui conditionals
-Loop Table View in BuddyPress Profiles
+* Loop Table View in BuddyPress Profiles
-Create new functions to show hide metaboxes
+* Create new functions to show hide metaboxes
-Work on the conditionals admin ui
+* Work on the conditionals admin ui
-Add postbox_classes to make the postbox visible. get_currentuserinfo change to wp_get_current_user Remove unneeded subnav tabs.
+* Add postbox_classes to make the postbox visible.
+* get_currentuserinfo change to wp_get_current_user
+* Remove unneeded subnav tabs.
 Its not possible to register a buddy press endpoint without create the nav.
 To keep it constancy we do it like this and hide the subs with css and remove them with jQuery for mobil usage
-Add form elements select box support
+* Add form elements select box support
-Fixed the my post tap issue
+* Fixed the my post tap issue
-Make sure hidden sub tabs in profile the li is hidden too Use buddyforms_display_field_group_table to display options No more sidebar
+* Make sure hidden sub tabs in profile the li is hidden too
+* Use buddyforms_display_field_group_table to display options
+* No more sidebar
-Added CSS fixes for Loop Table View in BuddyPress Profiles Loop Table View in BuddyPress Profiles
+* Added CSS fixes for Loop Table View in BuddyPress Profiles
+* Loop Table View in BuddyPress Profiles
-Added all BuddyPress related CSS of BuddyForms to this CSS file Add edit icon and aria label
+* Added all BuddyPress related CSS of BuddyForms to this CSS file
+* Add edit icon and aria label

 = 1.1.4 =
-Fixed one small issue.
+* Fixed one small issue.
 In some situation the $bp->unfiltered_uri[2] could be empty.
 I added a if statement to avoid undefined index notice.

 = 1.1.3 =
-Add a new function to rewrite the edit link for grouped forms.
+* Add a new function to rewrite the edit link for grouped forms.
 There have been some rewrite issues left from the 1.1 update.

 = 1.1.2 =
-There was an issue cursed by the last update.I have added [$bp->current_component][$bp->current_action] as array to the new global to support many sub pages
+* There was an issue cursed by the last update.I have added [$bp->current_component][$bp->current_action] as array to the new global to support many sub pages

 = 1.1.1 =
-Create a new global buddyforms_member_tabs to find the needed form slug Fixed a redirect issue some users expected wired redirects in the profile.
+* Create a new global buddyforms_member_tabs to find the needed form slug
+* Fixed a redirect issue some users expected wired redirects in the profile.
 This was happen because of the missing form slug in some setups.
 Should be fixed now with the now global.

 = 1.1 =
-Make it work with the latest version of BuddyForms.
+* Make it work with the latest version of BuddyForms.
 The BuddyForms array has changed so I adjust the code too the new structure
-Changed default BuddyForms to BUDDYFORMS_VERSION
+* Changed default BuddyForms to BUDDYFORMS_VERSION
-Fixe no post got displayed in the profile tab...
+* Fixe no post got displayed in the profile tab...
-Added post meta for selecting parent tab
+* Added post meta for selecting parent tab
-Added child tab
+* Added child tab
-Added new option to select the parent
+* Added new option to select the parent
-Add child parent form relationship.
+* Add child parent form relationship.
 I use the attached page to group forms.
-Clean up code after rewrite
+* Clean up code after rewrite
-Fix the pagination.
+* Fix the pagination.
 The parent my posts pagination was broken.
 I have fixed this with a redirect to have always the same url structure in the profile.
-Add css for hide the home tab.
+* Add css for hide the home tab.
 Its not used and gets redirected.

 = 1.0.11 =
-Fixed a small bug with BP_MEMBERS_SLUG.
+* Fixed a small bug with BP_MEMBERS_SLUG.
 The constant does not work if the slug got changed

 = 1.0.10 =
-only display posts created by the form remove the old delete post structure fixed the dependencies message rename session
+* only display posts created by the form
+* remove the old delete post structure
+* fixed the dependencies message
+* rename session

 = 1.0.9 =
-Fixed a conflict with the BP Group Hierarchy Plugin.
+* Fixed a conflict with the BP Group Hierarchy Plugin.
 Props to Mitch for reporting and helping me fix this issue.

 = 1.0.8 =
-add a isset check to prevent a array_key_exists error if no form is created.
+* add a isset check to prevent a array_key_exists error if no form is created.

 = 1.0.7 =
-new language files for hebrew thanks to Milena add support for the shortcodes button changed the query to only show post parents changed plugin uri
+* new language files for hebrew thanks to Milena
+* add support for the shortcodes button
+* changed the query to only show post parents
+* changed plugin uri

 = 1.0.5 =
- *display the form tab only if the user has the needed role *check if the buddy press component exists
+* display the form tab only if the user has the needed role
+* check if the buddy press component exists
- *load the js css if BuddyForms is displayed
+* load the js css if BuddyForms is displayed
- *add new admin notice
+* add new admin notice

 = 1.0.4 =
-rewrite the integration and data object its now translation ready
+* rewrite the integration and data object
+* its now translation ready
-Small bug fixes
+* Small bug fixes

 = 1.0.3 =
-Small bug fixes
+* Small bug fixes
-Spelling correction
+* Spelling correction

 = 1.0.2 =
-add wp 3.9 support and added a more detailed readme description
+* add wp 3.9 support and added a more detailed readme description

 = 1.0.1 =
-add buddyforms_members_requirements check
+* add buddyforms_members_requirements check

 = 1.0 =
-final 1.0 version
+* final 1.0 version